pCobosAlcala/research/SocialProtection_BID/README.md

 ### Communication

-We would appreciate if you write any comments, questions or suggestions to pablodeloscobos@gmail.com
+We would appreciate if you write any comments, questions or suggestions to pablodeloscobos (gmail)